magwas/magwas.github.io/fordism.md

 to keep up the system which generates the above problems: We drive our cars a lot unnecesarily, and buy things we do not need.

 Some of the rich people even set goals to themselves which are aimed at handling the consequences, like greener world, saving humanity by inhabiting Mars.
-One prominent of them is Elon Musk.
-He could also be called a Fordist.
-Remember the scenes from Breve New World when they worship Ford?
-Their sign is a capital T for the Model T. Now take a look at the sign of Musk's cars.
-Of course that could wery well be a mere coincidence.

 If you take a look at the principles of Fordism, they can be rephrased in a more general way:

 Principle &#35;1 is about efficiency.
 Efficiency means we achieve the best results with the least resources.
 And of course it is only possible if we use the results of science.
 Which actually say that a process can only be made efficient if its measurable, and that implies that its deliverables are standardized.

-The second principle is also about efficiency: we should be able to adapt to changes, making us more resilient against them.
+The second principle is also about efficiency, but probably even more about resiliency: we should be able to adapt to changes, making us more resilient against them.

 The third principle is about valuing people.
 You could say that in fordism it is just an artifact of the greed of investors.
 And you are partly right.
 If the investor is greedy, it will have the same result.
 But if you think about it, the best way to make sure that you and your descendants live a decent life is to make sure that